 Concentration is the ability to focus one's attention for a certain period of time.
 Work mistakes occur when you digress with your thoughts or when you are interrupted while working on tasks.
 Our brain needs a certain start-up time to be able to concentrate completely.
-In the beginning, we are still susceptible to distractions, and the more we are disturbed, the longer the brain has to "warm up".
-In addition, the brain cannot immediately concentrate on a task after an interruption, because it is occupied with other stimuli.
+From the beginning on we are susceptible to distractions, and the more we are disturbed, the longer the brain has to "warm up".
+In addition, the brain cannot immediately concentrate on a task after an interruption because it is occupied with other stimuli.
 By staying focused, you can achieve your goals faster and more effectively.

 Try to identify these factors by observing your work situations closely.
 Can regular disruptive factors be identified?
 For example, does the room in which you work offer many distractions or an atmosphere that hinders your concentration?
 Are you interrupted by frequent e-mails or calls?

-It is important that you answer these questions and then try to limit these factors as much as possible.
+It is important for you to answer these questions and then try to limit these factors as much as possible.
 Of course, you can't just turn off the phone or shut yourself off from any interference.
 You should, however, try to create clear working hours in which you only devote yourself to your task.
 This can be ten minutes in which you avoid reading your e-mails and other duties and concentrate on one thing only.
 Make room by clearing away unimportant things from your workplace.
-It is important to focus and concentrate on the essentials.
+Stay focused and concentrate on the essentials.